iot49/photo-web/projectBrief.md

     style F fill:#fce4ec
 ```

 **Figure 1: System Architecture** - The complete Photo Web system showing all services and their relationships.
-Traefik acts as the central ingress point, routing requests to appropriate services while delegating authentication to the Auth service.
+Traefik acts as the central ingress point, routing most requests through Nginx which proxies to Photos and Files services.
+Auth service has both direct access from Traefik (for login) and proxied access through Nginx.

 ### Authentication Flow